-Although you can use Drift Chatbot to do mundane tasks on your website like answer common visitor questions and provide basic navigational help around your site, it’s best used to support your sales efforts.
+Although you can use Drift Chatbot to do mundane tasks on your website like answering common visitor questions and providing basic navigational help around your site, it’s best used to support your sales efforts.

 The chatbot can do things like:

 - Qualify and score leads.
 Then add that data to your CRM and other marketing software.

 - Book appointments on days and at times when your sales reps are actually available.